Waxer59/PikaLang/README.md

 ### Data structures

 Data structures are fundamental tools used in computer science and programming to organize and manipulate data efficiently.
-They provide a way to store and manage data in a structured format, enabling operations such as insertion, devarion, searching, and sorting.
+They provide a way to store and manage data in a structured format, enabling operations such as insertion, deletion, searching, and sorting.
 There are various types of data structures, each with its own characteristics and uses.

 #### arrays